-The Curriculum Learning Communities (CLC) project helps early learning programs implement developmentally appropriate curricula.
-Initially, it supports programs that use Creative Curriculum or HighScope Curriculum, with plans to include other approved curricula in the future.
-CLC is based on best practices and lessons learned from the local Ready Schools Miami project and other local and national early childhood curriculum implementation initiatives.
+The Curriculum Learning Communities (CLC) program helps early learning programs implement developmentally appropriate curricula, which is a requirement of all School Readiness providers.
+At this time, CLC supports programs that use Creative Curriculum, with plans to include other approved curricula in the future based on provider demand.
+CLC is based on best practices and lessons learned from local and national early childhood curriculum implementation initiatives.

 The goals of the Curriculum Learning Communities project are to:

-- empower programs and teachers by building onsite capacity through innovative strategies and systematic training and support; and
+- empower programs and teachers by building onsite capacity through innovative strategies and systematic training and support

 Each Curriculum Learning Community consists of groups of 15-20 centers that are implementing the same curriculum.
 The group works together to implement the curriculum over time, share successes, and work to solve challenges.

 We are making changes to the CLC program and are not accepting new applicants to the CLC program at this time.
 For additional information, please contact Georgia Thompson, Professional Development Manager at email@example.com or (305) 646-7220 ext.
 282.

 If you a Curriculum Learning Communities graduate, the CLC has an exciting professional development opportunity for you to become a Peer Facilitator Apprentice.

 Apprentices have the opportunity to use their experience as a past participant to facilitate future peer facilitation sessions.

 Email firstname.lastname@example.org for more information.